CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 1. Open a new instance of Visual Studio Code.

-2. In Visual Studio Code open the folder **Hands-on lab/environment-setup/functions**.
+2. In Visual Studio Code open the folder **C:/LabFiles/MCW-Azure-Synapse-Analytics-and-AI-master/Hands-on lab/environment-setup/functions**.

    ![The file structure of the /environment-setup/functions folder is shown.](media/ex5-task1-001.png "The file structure of the functions folder")